Aqasch/solving_SYK_model_with_RL/README.md

 Preparing thermal states for large SYK systems (N > 12) on current quantum devices poses a significant challenge due to the increasing complexity of parameterized quantum circuits.
 To address this, we propose an innovative approach

-    Combining reinforcement learning (RL) framework with convolutional neural networks, our method refines both the quantum circuit structure and its parameters.
+- **Combining reinforcement learning (RL) framework with convolutional neural networks (CNNs)**, our method refines both the quantum circuit structure and its parameters.
 Hence overcome the limitations of traditional variational methods and make the preparation of thermal state beyond 12 Majorana fermions possible on near-term quantum hardware.

-**For an example we improve CNOT count by at least 100-fold (for N > 10) compared to first-order Trotterization (for $\beta=$ inverse temperature $=5.2$)!**
+For an example we improve CNOT count by at least 100-fold (for N > 10) compared to first-order Trotterization (for $\beta=$ inverse temperature $=5.2$)!**
 <p align="center">
   <img src="pics/cnot_count.png" alt="RLVTSP" width="400" height="auto">
 </p>